 Advantages of working as a Telecommunications Engineer contractor

-There are many advantages to working as a contractor in the Telecommunications market including:
+There are many advantages to working as a contractor in the Telecommunications market, including:

 - Contractors often receive higher rates of pay than if they were working as a permanent employee.
 This is due to the fact that employers do not have to pay for additional benefits such as pension contributions, holiday entitlement and sick pay.
 Many contact rates are decided based on the role and your experience, so you may have the opportunity to negotiate your salary with your clients.

 - Contractors can enjoy flexible working hours as they can choose where, when and how often they work, which leaves more time for personal commitments.
-This is demonstrated in SJD’s latest Contractor Attitude Survey, where 72% of those surveyed said that contracting has had a positive effect on their work/life balance.
+This is demonstrated in SJD’s Contractor Attitude Survey, where 72% of those surveyed stated that contracting has had a positive effect on their work/life balance.

-Finding work as a Telecommunications Engineer
+Where to find work as a Telecommunications Engineer

 - Glotel is telecommunication recruitment professionals who specialise in data networks, research and development and mobile communications.
 They operate across 50 different countries and have offices throughout the UK and Asia.